Category Archives for Differentiation

 Course Description

-This course examines the psychological dynamics of Encouragement They Will Understand and their impact on social and family systems.
-Educators will become knowledgeable about the various types of encouragement they will understand and how they apply to students in school settings.
+This course examines the psychological dynamics of Love Languages and their impact on social and family systems.
+Educators will become knowledgeable about the various types of love languages and how they apply to students in school settings.
 Teachers will research the issues and dynamics of attachment theory.
-They will discover their own type of encouragement they will understand and how they can apply the 5 Encouragement They Will Understand to education.
+They will discover their own type of love language and how they can apply the 5 Love Languages to education.
 The course examines social and psychological issues in human relations so teachers can work effectively with students and parents in classroom and school settings.
-(3 credits).
+(3 credits)

 Teacher feedback about this course